tofubridge/hachy-android/README.md

 In addition, many farmers' market shopper who routinely shop for fresh organic eggs often find it a hassle to pick eggs and candle them one by one.

-#### [Cath] lives in rural Italy and raised 23 hens when she got started, she had to invest weeks of learning before becoming an expert at checking egg development status.
+**[Cath]** lives in rural Italy and raised 23 hens when she got started, she had to invest weeks of learning before becoming an expert at checking egg development status.
 Using Hachy, Cath will get status of her eggs by simply scanning eggs in the Hachy Box, so that she would not need to manually fetch eggs, candle and analyze development mannually.

-##### Wancai (Youtube Video)
-Wancai lives in PingTung, Taiwan.
+**[Wancai]** lives in PingTung, Taiwan.
 He is a organic egg shoper at PingTung’s local farmers market.
 He has been selecting his eggs for the best quality for breakfast every morning.
 Hachy will help him get the best quality eggs in the shortest time when he shops for eggs.

 ### Vision